-During the year under review, external service providers were appointed to provide assurance on the sustainability information.
-The committee recommended the Group's annual financial statements for Board approval and will recommend the annual integrated report for approval.
-It is satisfied that they comply with International Financial Reporting Standards on a going concern basis following an assessment of solvency and liquidity requirements.
+The Committee recommended the Group's annual financial statements for Board approval and will recommend the annual integrated report for approval.
+It is satisfied that they comply with IFRS on a going concern basis following an assessment of solvency and liquidity requirements.
+During the year under review, external service providers were appointed to provide assurance on selected sustainability information.
+During June 2022, a separate sustainability committee was formed which will now be responsible for the approval of the sustainability report.